Data Portability: Are You GDPR Compliant?

 Posted on Thursday, August 2, 2018

-Just three months since it became law, the Global Data Protection Regulation (GDPR) has had a seismic impact on the way that businesses collect, store and process personal data belonging to EU citizens.
+Just three months since it became law, the General Data Protection Regulation (GDPR) has had a seismic impact on the way that businesses collect, store and process personal data belonging to EU citizens.
 Faced by potentially enormous fines (€20m or 4% of global turnover, whichever is greater), it is little surprise how quickly global businesses have embraced the legislation.

 Issues like enhanced security and “right to be forgotten” requests have been dominating the CTO’s compliance efforts.
 But there is another factor that needs to be addressed: data portability.